 The rental was a tiny townhouse in Falls Church.
 The location was great because it was a few blocks from the new house but it was tiny (did I say that already?).
 We knew it was short-term so we dealt with it and tried to keep our eyes on the prize.

 So when should you move out of your house?
 Well that depends.
-All counties in Northern Virginia require proof that all utilities in the old house have been disconnected before they will issue the building permits (if you are building in the Town of Vienna, you can’t submit for your building permit until all of the disconnections are complete).
+All counties in Northern Virginia require proof that all utilities in the old house have been disconnected before they will issue the building permits.
 And you can’t call for the utilities to be disconnected until after you have moved out.

 My advice to people is to move out once you submit your permit application.
-You can certainly plan to submit for your building permit long before you move out (unless you live in the Town of Vienna), just understand you won’t be able to get the approved permits until the utility companies disconnect the lines and provide you with a letter stating the lines have been removed.
+You can certainly plan to submit for your building permit long before you move out, just understand you won’t be able to get the approved permits until the utility companies disconnect the lines and provide you with a letter stating the lines have been removed.

 What lines need to be disconnected?
 Water, Sewer, Gas & Power.
 Washington Gas & Dominion Power will handle disconnecting their lines.
 You will need to call them to request service to be pulled.
 The typical turnaround time for the power company is 3-4 weeks.
 Washington Gas is running 4-12 weeks.
 You will also need to hire someone to cap off your sewer line.
 This subcontractor will cap off the line and call for the county to inspect.
 Fairfax Water will cap off the water line to the house once you make the request.
 If you are building in Arlington, the water service is removed during the permitting process.
 If you are building in the Town of Vienna, water service will be removed the same time the sewer line is capped.